 Prior to Di Stefano’s era, Real Madrid didn’t win any trophy for 18 years—between 1935/36 (when it won the Copa del Rey) and 1953/54—during a period when Barcelona and Athletic Bilbao were the main powerhouses of Spanish football.

-Over a few years after its trophy draught, there were few other difficult periods in which Real Madrid continued to work while exercising patience and gradually becoming the most successful club, locally and internationally.
+Over a few years after its trophy drought, there were few other difficult periods in which Real Madrid continued to work while exercising patience and gradually becoming the most successful club, locally and internationally.
 Generally, many cases in history have shown that time and patience are necessary ingredients needed to produce strong and lasting dynasties.

-2. Challenges and cups:
+2. Challenges and cups